mkotsovoulou/ods6001a/assignments/assignment6/README.md

-# Programming Problem 6: Data Structures -SETS
+# Programming Problem 6: Data Structures

 > The purpose of this assignment is to test your understanding and application of the concepts discussed up to **week 5**:
 >